mnsv73/brain-tumour-segmentation/README.md

 # Brain Tumour Segmentation

 ### Research Paper Summary
+The main objective of Brain Tumor Segmentation is to identify the exact location and extension of tumor which can help in providing better treatment.
+This is done using the per-pixel classification into one of the five labels, namely healthy voxels, edema, necrosis, non-enhancing and enhancing tumors.
+Based on the presence of these, the tumors can be categorised into complete tumor, tumor core and enhanced tumor.

 ---

 ### About the dataset
-The dataset is taken from SICAS Medical Image Repisotry, BRATS 2015: Brain Tumour Image Segemntation Challenge.
+The dataset is taken from SICAS Medical Image Repository, BRATS 2015: Brain Tumour Image Segemntation Challenge.
 It has MRI scans of 274 brains of which 220 contain HGG(High Grade Gliomas) and 54 contain LGG(Low Grade Gliomas).
 Each brain in the dataset has four Modalities(T1,T2, T1_C and Flair).
 The shape of each of these modalities as numpy arrays is 240x240x155.
 More information on the dataset can be viewed from the Dataset_Information.ipynb.

 ---
 ### Dataset Preprocessing